Become a volunteer

 What volunteer opportunities are there?

-Support children in school workshops (weekdays)
+Education - Support children in school workshops (weekdays)

 We have an exciting range of curriculum related workshops for children from primary age to sixth form.
 Volunteers support the Education team to set up for workshops and pack down as well as making sure pupils are supported and have fun throughout the workshop.

-Help out with special events (weekdays, evenings and weekends)
+Special events (weekdays, evenings and weekends)

 We run a range of events in our venue such as Toddler Takeovers and After Hours adult events as well as running out and about activities across Bristol.
 Volunteers help with welcoming visitors and making sure they can make the most of all the activities available.

-Get behind the scenes (weekdays)
+Behind the scenes (weekdays)

 Who can volunteer?